Can You Bisque and Glaze Fire Pottery at the Same Time?

 What Is Bisque Firing?

-This process is when the clay is transformed from a fragile, material to a porous sturdy ceramic.
-It involves taking greenware (the fragile unfired piece of pottery) and heating it in a kiln to become a ceramic material.
+This process transforms clay from a fragile material into a porous, sturdy ceramic.
+It involves taking greenware (the fragile, unfired piece of pottery) and heating it in a kiln to become ceramic.

 A Bisque (or biscuit) is the name for the fired but unglazed version of the pottery.
-It’s more durable than greenware (which is simply molded and air-dried clay) considered an unfinished piece.
+It’s more durable than greenware (which is simply molded and air-dried clay) and is considered an unfinished piece.

-It’s important to note the temperature used for bisque firing is typically Cone 06 -1828 degrees Fahrenheit (998 Celsius) to Cone 04 – 1945 degrees Fahrenheit (1063 Celsius).
+It’s important to note that the temperature used for bisque firing is typically Cone 06 – 1828 degrees Fahrenheit (998 degrees Celsius) to Cone 04 – 1945 degrees Fahrenheit (1063 degrees Celsius).
 Any higher and the pores in the ceramic will start to close.
-During that increase in temperature, moisture and organic materials leave the clay so it can become a hard, durable ceramic.
+During that increase in temperature, moisture and organic materials leave the clay, allowing it to become a hard, durable ceramic.

 What Is Glaze Firing?